deriv-com/flutter-chart/docs/contribution.md

 Contributions to the **Deriv Flutter chart package** are welcome and encouraged!
 Whether you're interested in adding new features, fixing bugs, or improving documentation, we appreciate your support in making this package even better.
 To ensure a smooth and collaborative contribution process, please adhere to the following guidelines:

 Familiarize Yourself: Before contributing, Familiarize yourself with the structure and organization of the current chart package.
 Gain an understanding of the available chart types, data models, and rendering techniques.
-Study how the current Chart widget and its rendering pipeline work, how it handles the coordinate system, the paintings, the layers it has for each component set (main chart data, indicators, cross-hair, etc), the gestures, and so on. for more information you can refer to [this documentation](https://github.com/regentmarkets/flutter-chart/blob/dev/docs/how_chart_lib_works.md).
+Study how the current Chart widgets and their rendering pipeline work, how it handles the coordinate system, the paintings, the layers it has for each component set (main chart data, indicators, cross-hair, etc), the gestures, and so on. for more information you can refer to [this documentation](https://github.com/regentmarkets/flutter-chart/blob/dev/docs/how_chart_lib_works.md).

 Code Style: Follow the established code style conventions in the project.
 Consistent code formatting enhances readability and maintainability.
-We have a set of code styling rules which are defined inside the Mobile development team's [deriv_lint package](https://github.com/regentmarkets/flutter-deriv-packages/blob/dev/packages/deriv_lint/lib/analysis_options.yaml). when submitting PR regardless of whether there is CI integration that runs and checks Dart static analyzer, you should also make sure that the `flutter analyze` command runs without any warning and issue.
+We have a set of code styling rules which are defined inside the Mobile development team's [deriv_lint package](https://github.com/regentmarkets/flutter-deriv-packages/blob/dev/packages/deriv_lint/lib/analysis_options.yaml).
 Also please check out this [Mobile team's code style convention doc in WikiJS](https://wikijs.deriv.cloud/en/Mobile/code_conventions/flutter_team_coding_conventions).

 Pull Requests description: When submitting a pull request, provide a clear and concise description of the changes you've made.
 Ensure that your code is well-tested, and include relevant documentation updates, if necessary.